Skip to content

 1. Gather context — read the body, comments, prior triage notes, ADRs in the affected area, and .out-of-scope/*.md.
 Surface any prior rejection that resembles this issue.

-2. Recommend category and state with reasoning.
-Wait for direction.
+2. Recommend category and state with reasoning, then wait for direction.

 3. Reproduce (bugs only) — trace the relevant code, run tests or commands, report repro / no-repro / insufficient-detail (SKILL.md).
 A confirmed repro produces a stronger brief.

-4. Grill if the issue needs fleshing out — run an interview-style refinement session.
+4. Grill the issue if it needs fleshing out — run an interview-style refinement session.

 5. Apply the outcome — assign labels, post the corresponding template comment, close if wontfix.

-6. Disclaim provenance — every comment posted by the skill begins with > *This was generated by AI during triage.*.
+6. Disclaim provenance — every comment the skill posts begins with > *This was generated by AI during triage.*.

 The maintainer can override transitions at any time.
 "Move #42 to ready-for-agent" trusts the maintainer and skips grilling, but the skill still asks whether to write an agent brief before promoting (SKILL.md).